 This is the active compound in poison oak and ivy that causes rashes on the skin.

-The resin itself has been used as a wood finish for thousands of years, originating in China more than four thousand years ago as a popular plant-based finish for woods.
+The resin itself has been used as a wood finish for thousands of years, originating in China more than four thousand years ago as a popular plant-based finish for wood.

 This type of lacquer cures through polymerization and oxidation instead of evaporation like chemical solvents.